 - Assume key role in preparation of program funding proposals and annual reports, including narrative, budget, and bibliography (5%).

-Work requires a bachelor's degree; master's degree is preferred.
+A bachelor's degree; master's degree is preferred.

 A related master's degree may offset required years of experience.